-1. The material for an elevated tank shall be steel in preference to reinforced concrete in view of safety against earthquake shocks.
+1. The material for an elevated tank shall be steel in preference to reinforced concrete in view of safety against-earthquake-shocks.

-2. The riser portion of various attached pipes shall be equipped with earthquake proof joints near the ground-surface. $\frac{1}{2} = \frac{1}{2} \frac{1$
+2. The riser portion of various attached pipes shall be equipped with earthquake proof joints near the ground surface.

-3. The design/value of seismic coefficient for an elevated tank shall assume that specified in item 1.2.1 up to the height of 16 m; for a portion beyond this height the coefficient shall be increased by 1/20 times this value per each height increment of 4 m.
+3. The design values of seismic coefficient for an elevated tank shall assume that specified in item 1.2.1 up to the height of 16 m; for a portion beyond this height the coefficient shall be increased by 1/20 times this value per each height increment of 4 m.